 You will be given medication by injection through a vein to make you sleepy and relaxed.
 The procedure can be performed without sedation if requested.
 You will probably have little memory of your procedure afterwards.
 While in a comfortable position on your left side, the Doctor will pass the endoscope through your mouth and down the throat.
-The endoscope itself is a plastic tube about as thick as a ballpoint pen.
+The endoscope itself is a plastic tube about as thick as a ball point pen.
 The instrument will not interfere with your breathing nor cause any pain.
 The examination takes about 20 minutes.
+If patients are taking blood thinning agents at the time of upper endoscopy, higher risk procedures may not be performed and a further/repeat upper endoscopy will be required.